awesto/django-shop/docs/tutorial/checkout-views.rst

 ==============

 In **djangoSHOP**, the checkout view follows the same idea as all other pages – it is managed by the CMS.
-Change into the Django admin backend and enter into CMS page tree.
+Change into the Django admin backend and enter into the CMS page tree.
 A good position in that tree for adding the Checkout page is just below the Cart page.
 Then as the template, you can use “Inherit from parent”.